List of Two and a Half Men characters: Alan Harper

 Dr. Alan Jerome Harper (Jon Cryer, Seasons 1–12), is Charlie Harper's younger brother by two years.
 He is well-meaning, but continuously makes poor choices and mistakes, while being bullied by Charlie, housekeeper Berta, and ex-wife Judith.
 Alan and Judith are Jake's parents.
-Alan is also probably the biological father of Judith's second child, daughter Millie Melnick.
+Alan is also possibly the biological father of Judith's second child, daughter Millie Melnick.

 Alan moves in with Charlie after losing his house to Judith in their divorce settlement.
 He is generally a pleasant and supportive man, but he seems to have an attraction to women who treat him poorly.
 This may have stemmed from his relationship with his non-nurturing mother Evelyn.
 In the season 4 episode "Repeated Blows to His Unformed Head", it is revealed that Alan has a pregnancy fetish.
 He says this is due to Judith, varying from her sexless marriage policy only while being pregnant with Jake.
 Also, in the Season 6 episode "She'll Still Be Dead at Halftime", he confesses that he likes feet (see foot fetish).

 In the season 3 finale, Alan marries 22-year-old dumbbell Kandi, one of Charlie's former girlfriends.
 After Charlie cancels his wedding with Mia, Alan and Kandi get married instead.
 However, in the season 4 premiere, four months into the marriage, Kandi throws Alan out of her condo and divorces him.
 This now leaves him paying alimony to two ex-wives.

 In season 6, Alan starts his first serious relationship since his second divorce.
 Alan begins dating his receptionist, Melissa.
 The relationship gets serious when she has him move in with her and her mother, but their happiness is short-lived.
 Melissa walks in after her mother gets Alan high on brownies and seduces him.
 But Alan is too high to explain what happened.
 Melissa breaks up with him and kicks him out.
 In the season 6 finale, while Judith is giving birth to what is probably Alan's daughter, Alan and Melissa meet up and have sex in a closet, ultimately getting back together.

 Their relationship goes into season 7, when Melissa wants to move into the beach house with Alan, Charlie, and Chelsea.
 At first, Alan is happy to live with Melissa.
 Eventually, Melissa and Chelsea take over the house, resulting in Alan and Charlie staying at a hotel.
 Alan and Charlie call Evelyn to fix everything.
 Evelyn tells Chelsea about Melissa's short-lived romance, resulting in the girls getting into a fight and Melissa moving out.